Kalvineur/fakewebserver/README.md

 # fakewebserver
 Non-admin Windows PowerShell command to launch a fake web server for local dev purpose (no Cross-Origin error).
-Close Powershell window to stop the fake web server.
+Close Powershell window to stop the fake web server (or Ctrl+C and make at least one last request).

 The fake web server listen on `http://localhost:$port/`.